polar/heroku-forward/README.md

 * If rejection_data is supplied, proxy rejects connections with rejection_data until backends spin up.
 * If no rejection_data is supplied, proxy queues all connections until backends spin up.

-    Note, that the Heroku Router might still reject the connection with their own ApplicationError page if not connected in time.
+    Note: the Heroku Router might still reject the connection with their own ApplicationError page if not connected in time.
 * Proxy queues connections onto backends with the least load of queued connections.
 * Backends may die.
 If one dies, it is removed from the pool.